 The Memphis Grizzlies’ playoff history had been quite horrific before this season.
 Before facing the Spurs, the Grizzlies had been swept from the playoffs in each of their three past appearances, and hadn’t been back there since 2006.
 Given that track record, the Spurs’ postseason experience, and Memphis being a mere No. 8 seed, things didn’t look good.
 However, some new playoff history has now been made in Memphis, as the Grizzlies head for their first conference semifinal of all time.
-If you are a basketball fanatic, high is the chance you’d do really well in playing 해외토토 and rake in a lot of money.
+Earn money while supporting your favorite teams by playing simple and interactive casino games at 벳엔드 점검.

 The franchise started out with no success in Vancouver, then went through quick postseasons and poor records in Memphis.
 But this season’s team emerged towards a surprising playoff berth, in spite of having to face the West’s No. 1 team.
 However, because they had split four games with San Antonio in the regular season, and because Manu Ginobili was out for Game 1, the Grizzlies had some early confidence.